Yonas-Assefa/Sulala-dashboard/README.md

 _Below is an instruction of debugging, error tracking and performace monitoring of sulala app._

 - This application utilizes the brand new nextjs perfomance monitoring hook `instrumentation hook` along side with `sentry`
-  > you can read more about instrumentation hook from this `https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation`
+  > you can read more about instrumentation hook from this [`https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation`](https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation)
-  > and about sentry from this `https://docs.sentry.io/platforms/javascript/guides/nextjs/`.
+  > and about sentry from this [`https://docs.sentry.io/platforms/javascript/guides/nextjs/`](https://docs.sentry.io/platforms/javascript/guides/nextjs/).
 - For local development, debugger is already configure for vscode users.
 You can check it in `.vscode` folder in this repository.
 All you have to do is start the debugger using `F5` command on your PC keyboard.
-- For production, Sentry and Nextjs Instrumentation Hook is already configured. you can go to `https://sulala.sentry.io/issues/?project=4507542365995008`.
+- For production, Sentry and Nextjs Instrumentation Hook is already configured. you can go to [`https://sulala.sentry.io/issues/?project=4507542365995008`](https://sulala.sentry.io/issues/?project=4507542365995008).
 You can easily see the trigger, user actions, the request time that cause the bug to happen.
 We are on Free Plane, so there might be some threshold on what you can do.
 - [![Sentry][sentry-screenshot]](https://sulala.sentry.io/issues/?project=4507542365995008)

 ### Versioning and Releasing

 _Below is an instruction of versioning and release of sulala app._

-This application uses semantic versioning. more on this on section (`Helpers`)
+This application uses semantic versioning. more on this on section <span align="right">(<a href="#helpers">`Helpers`</a>)</span>

 1. To run patch version update run
    ```sh